 The irreverent scenes off duty were not permitted when the men were training.
 Private James Roberts 8840 of C Company was penalised 5 days C.B. for “Smoking Cigarette on March”.

-In September 1915, the Manchester Battalions left Belton Park and entrained for an established regular army training area on Salisbury Plain, where they were based at Larkhill Camp, close to Stone Henge in Wiltshire.
+On 7th September 1915, the Manchester Battalions left Belton Park and entrained for an established regular army training area on Salisbury Plain, where they were based at Larkhill Camp, close to Stone Henge in Wiltshire.
+The Lord Mayor of Manchester had visited Belton Park on the previous day.

 Military discipline was also enforced at Larkhill, presumably more strictly than the early days in Manchester.
 For example, Henry Brumfitt was ‘crimed’ by Sergeant Turner for “Dirty Equipment on Parade”.
 Captain Lloyd penalised him two days C.B.
 Also, former warehouseman from Salford, Private John Bardsley, faced seven days C.B. for overstaying leave between 12am and 9.30pm on 17th October 1915.